oa-333/elog/README.md

 ## Getting Started

-In order to use the library, include the main header "elog_system.h", which is the library facade.
+In order to use the library, include the main header "elog.h", which is the library facade.
 In the application code, make sure to call one of the elog::initializeXXX() functions before using any of the logging macros.
 After this, you can use ELOG_INFO() and the rest of the macros.
 At application exit make sure to call elog::terminate().